Hopding/how-js-works-blog-post/how-js-works-blog-post.md

 ![Visualization of Naive Primes Implementation.
 Created with https://jsv9000.app/](3c.gif)

 Notice how the Event Loop is stuck at Script Evaluation step the entire time.
-No matter how long the script run, it will never move to the subsequent steps to rerender.
+No matter how long the script runs, it will never move to the subsequent steps to rerender.

 ## With Magic: